 Batting was a an issue in the games that followed, with the team scoring ever-lower scores of 147 vs. England, 129/8 against Pakistan, 118 against Australia and hitting rock bottom with 81 against Sri Lanka.
 South Africa finished the group stage winless and struggling badly with injuries and fatigue, but managed to pick themselves up for the Plate semi final.
 They chased Wales' 157 down with 5 wickets to spare, exacting some revenge from the round 1 game.
 However, the batting woes returned in the Plate Final as they were skittled for 128 by Canada.

-Roger Moult generously offered to host the 2020 World Cup in Cape Town and there is no question that the South African side will be much stronger at that tournament.
-They will have wider pool of players to choose from - largely due to the new Evergreen Lifestyle Veterans T20 League that is being set up - and the important home advantage.
+Roger Moult generously offered to host the 2020 World Cup in Cape Town and there is no question that the South African side was much stronger at that tournament.
+They had a wider pool of players to choose from - largely due to the new Evergreen Lifestyle Veterans T20 League that is being set up - and the important home advantage.

 In a team whose average score was only 147, it is perhaps unsurprising that the "Key Player" is a bowler.
 Rhiaan van der Rheede didn't have a first-class career, unlike many of his team-mates, but he spearheaded the side's bowling attack to the tune of 10 wickets at an average of 19.67.